Modelling interface factorizations between Landau-Ginzburg models as module functors: Relation between interfaces and fusion functors

+This $R$ should be regarded as the algebra of polynomial representatives of degree-$0$ endomorphisms in the functorial framework.
+Applying $\Pi^{I_W}$ induces on cohomology the canonical quotient map $R\rightarrow R/\langle\partial_i W\rangle$, and in particular a surjection

 One can also consider morphisms of higher degrees for the identity functor.
-As we have discussed in Section~\ref{sec:structuremorphismspaces}, the degree-$1$ morphisms $\phi^{(1)}$ are characterized by specifying $d$ elements $e_{i}=\phi^{(1)} (x_{i})\in R$.
-For the identity functors there are no further conditions on the $e_{i}$ from closure or exactness, but there is a non-trivial condition from the requirement that $\phi^{(1)}$ is a morphism of $(W,W)$-fusion functors, $\phi^{(1)} (W\, f)=W\, \phi^{(1)} (f)$ (see~\eqref{morphismfusionfunctors}).
+As we have discussed in Section~\ref{sec:structuremorphismspaces}, the degree-$1$ morphisms $\phi^{(1)}$ are characterized by specifying $d$ elements $e_{i}=\phi^{(1)} (x_{i})\in R$, where $d$ is the number of variables of the polynomial ring $R=\mathbb{C}[x_1,\dots,x_d]$.
+For the identity functors there are no further conditions on the $e_{i}$ from closure or exactness with respect to the differential $d$ on the morphism complex, but there is a non-trivial condition from the requirement that $\phi^{(1)}$ is a morphism of $(W,W)$-fusion functors, $\phi^{(1)} (W\, f)=W\, \phi^{(1)} (f)$ (see~\eqref{morphismfusionfunctors}).
 For a degree-$1$ morphism this condition is equivalent to $\phi^{(1)} (W)=0$ because $\phi^{(1)}$ satisfies the product property~\eqref{productpropertydegree1}.
 For the identity functors the product property is just the Leibniz rule, and hence $\phi^{(1)}$ acts as a derivation,